Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Methods

-For structuring of the TiN resonators a MxP metal etch chamber and a ASP strip chamber available on the same Applied Materials P5000 mainframe are used.
-Two different dry etching recipes are tested whose parameters can be found in Table~\ref{tab:TiN_etch_parameters_2} and who are referred to as \textit{high power} (HP) and \textit{low power} (LP) etches.

-Following the etching process, the photoresist is removed in-situ using an H$_2$O plasma strip.
+For structuring of the TiN resonators a MxP metal etch chamber and an ASP strip chamber available on the same Applied Materials P5000 mainframe are used.
+Two different dry etching recipes are tested whose parameters can be found in Table~\ref{tab:TiN_etch_parameters_2} and who are referred to as \textit{high power} (HP) and \textit{low power} (LP) etches. \\ Following the etching process, the photoresist is removed in-situ using an H$_2$O plasma strip.

 Two different temperatures are tested during this strip process: 250\,$^\circ$C (high temperature, HT) and 150\,$^\circ$C (low temperature, LT).
 Lastly, all samples undergo a chemical cleaning using CA25 from TechniClean (health hazard GHS07, flammable GHS02).

-As further characterization is conducted at the chip level, the fabrication process at the wafer level was concluded by dicing.

-To investigate the effects of surface oxidation, an additional surface treatment — a wet etching step using Honeywell ammonium fluoride etchant AF 875-125 LST (referred to as BOE; corrosive GHS05, toxic GHS06 HF-based etchant) — was tested at the chip level.
+As further characterization is conducted at the chip level, the fabrication process at the wafer level was concluded by dicing. \\ To investigate the effects of surface oxidation, an additional surface treatment — a wet etching step using Honeywell ammonium fluoride etchant AF 875-125 LST (referred to as BOE; corrosive GHS05, toxic GHS06 HF-based etchant) — was tested at the chip level.
 To minimize reoxidation after this cleaning step one of the chips was cooled down within the next two hours (time coupling, tc) for cryogenic characterization.
-All the other chips were also cooled down within 24 hours after the etching or BOE post treatment.

-Table~\ref{tab:process_steps} summarizes all the combined process variations that will be analyzed within the course of this work.
+All the other chips were also cooled down within 24 hours after the etching or BOE post treatment. \\ Table~\ref{tab:process_steps} summarizes all the combined process variations that will be analyzed within the course of this work.
 The last column also shows how many resonators are used for the characterization.